An arc is a fraction of the circumference of a circle.

-The arc length is a fraction of the circumference of the circle.
 The circumference of the whole circle is given by `2pir`, and the angle at the centre is 360º.

-The arc length is therefore `frac(83)(360)pir`.
+The arc length is therefore `frac(83)(360) xx 2pir`.

-If the perimeter of the arc is required, include the two radii: `frac(83)(360)pir + 2`.
+Note that if the perimeter of the sector is required, then include the two radii: `frac(83)(360) xx 2pir + 2r`.

 The area of a whole circle is `pir^2`.
-The area of a sector is the same fraction: `frac(83)(360) xx pir^2`.
+The area of a sector uses the same fraction: `frac(83)(360) xx pir^2`.

 What is the area of the sector, shown below?

 Answer: 87.9 cm2